research-software-collaborations/python-june2025/_sources/exercises/112-rockets.md

   * Make a (bar) plot showing the number of launches for each rocket
   * Make a (bar) plot showing the max payload for each rocket
   * Make the two bar plots where the bars are ordered from smallest to largest
-  * Make a histogram of the maximum payloads